Archery Terms List

 Archery is a sport that features unique pieces of equipment, processes, and terms.
-The sport has a lot of different lingo, slang, and uncommon terminology that someone not involved in the sport would have trouble understanding.
-Listed below are archery glossary terms that will help give a clearer picture of an archer's dialogue.
+The sport has a lot of different lingo that someone not involved in the sport would have trouble understanding.
+Listed below are the main archery terms related to arrows and bows, shooting lingo, and commonly used techniques.

 Armguard: Also known as a bracer, the armguard is used as protection from the bow when shooting an arrow.
 If not careful, the bow can rub up against the arm of the shooter and cause burns or cuts.
 The armguard serves to protect from this as well as stabilize shooting.
 It is usually made of leather or plastic.

 Backing: Backing is used to strengthen a bow, and is commonly made of fiberglass, sinew, hickory, rawhide, or baleen.
 The backing allows a bow to last longer and be more secure in its shots.

 Quiver: A quiver is a pouch or sling bag that is used to hold arrows.
 Quivers can be very useful outside of competition or when hunting to easily transport arrows.
 Quivers are usually designed to be comfortable for the wearer and protective of the arrows.
 They should provide quick and easy access to arrows.

 Archery Arrow Terms

 Crest: The crest of an arrow is what differentiates it from other arrows.
 The crest of an arrow typically involves either unique color patterns or brand logos “crested” onto the arrow.
 Cresting is the process used to put a crest onto an arrow.